 I started my research and a couple of frame makers started to emerge from the cyber jungle.
 They were Patrick Godet and Colin Taylor.
 Godet was in fact building complete, fully assembled Egli Vincents.
 Egli himself had endorsed the Godet machine that was made up completely from new parts.
 It is a modern motorcycle based upon a 70-year-old design, and it’s a thing of beauty.
 I wrote to both Patrick and Colin with my idea to build an Egli Trident.
 Colin wrote back.
 He was enthusiastic and helpful.

-Sadly, Patrick Godet passed away recently but his legacy will remain strong with many of his fine machines scattered around the globe.
+Sadly, Patrick Godet is no longer with us but his legacy will remain strong with many of his fine machines scattered around the globe.

 Colin Taylor’s bread and butter is, of course, Egli Vincents but he’s willing to tackle anything.
 His enthusiasm was infectious and after receiving my deposit from across the equator, Colin got to work and the Egli Trident project swung into production.
 There was just one problem – I didn’t have an engine.
 Furthermore, you’re probably thinking, “what exactly is a Trident?”
 So, lets take a look at the British 3-cylinder engine that changed the world.